 James W. Graham: This is not a story about politics, though it tells of politicians.
 We like Shakespearean tales of kings no matter our opinions of the politics of those kings.
 Victura is really a story of an epic family voyage over four generations and the things that kept them strong and bound together.

-Kevin Williams: Where can people find Victura and do you have a website for your book?
+Jennifer Williams: Where can people find Victura and do you have a website for your book?

 James W. Graham: www.thevictura.com has links to booksellers.
 Give the independent booksellers in your community an opportunity to serve you.
 All the online booksellers have it and many neighborhood bookstores can get if for you if they do not have it in stock.

-Kevin Williams: If people wanted to see this special boat, where can they visit it?
+Jennifer Williams: If people wanted to see this special boat, where can they visit it?

 James W. Graham: From May to November it is perched like a bird poised for takeoff outside the John F. Kennedy Presidential Library and Museum in Boston.
 They put it out of view in storage in winter months.

-Kevin Williams: Are you working on another book?
+Jennifer Williams: Are you working on another book?

 James W. Graham: I am contemplating ideas for other books and would love to create another, but first thing to do is spend time talking to people about the Victura and hoping they will find the story as compelling as I do.